schlosser/FoodJournal/README.md

 Food Journal: WordPress Post Generator
 ======================================

-Food Journal is a Python script that allows users to create an automated WordPress blog with photos of the food they eat and breif descriptions of the food.
+WordPress Post Generator is a Python script that allows users to create an automated WordPress blog with photos of the food they eat and brief descriptions of the food.

 An example Food Journal WordPress site lives [here][1].